R - Retention

 Returning usersThe metric compares the number of users who returned to the application during the selected period with the users from the previous period.

-Retention rateRatio of returning users to all users (comparing with the previous period).
+Retention rateRatio of returning users to all users (compared with the previous period).

 StickinessAverage daily stickiness in the selected date range in the date picker.
 Daily stickiness is the ratio of Weekly Active Users to Monthly Active Users on that day (WAU/MAU)

-Based on you selected time range in the date picker, we take all returning users from this period and look at the behaviour of these returning users from the past to classify them into monthly, weekly or daily group.
-For this we look at the last 90 days (or since user's first session) and calculate number of sessions, days, weeks and months they returned.
+Based on your selected time range in the date picker, we take all returning users and classify them into monthly, weekly, daily, and multiple times per day groups (Multi-Daily).
+We look at the last 90 days (or since the user's first session) and calculate the number of sessions, days, weeks, and months they returned.

 The warmup period

-Keep in mind, some retention metrics require warmup period:
+Keep in mind, that some retention metrics require a warmup period:

 • Stickiness compares weekly to monthly active users.
 In the first 2-3 weeks HEART does not know the number of your monthly users, so stickiness will be higher than usual.